-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Scottsburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs, while America averages only 27.7% that do.
-Overall, Scottsburg is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Scottsburg who work in office and administrative support (14.78%), sales jobs (13.08%), and management occupations (6.40%).
+When you are in Scottsburg, you'll notice that it is more blue-collar than most other communities in America.
+37.79% of Scottsburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Scottsburg is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Scottsburg who work in office and administrative support (17.22%), food service (8.02%), and management occupations (6.46%).

-Scottsburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Scottsburg does not have a public transit system used by locals to get to and from work.

-The per capita income in Scottsburg in 2010 was $18,743, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $74,972 for a family of four.
+The per capita income in Scottsburg in 2018 was $23,012, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $92,048 for a family of four.
 However, Scottsburg contains both very wealthy and poor people as well.

 The people who call Scottsburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Scottsburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Scottsburg include Irish, English, Scots-Irish, and Polish.
+The greatest number of Scottsburg residents report their race to be White, followed by Native American.
+Important ancestries of people in Scottsburg include Irish, German, English, Scottish, and European.

 The most common language spoken in Scottsburg is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Polish.